- To introduce the notation, terminology, and techniques underpinning the discipline of Theoretical Computer Science.

 - To introduce the basic proof techniques which are used for reasoning about data and computation.

-- To introduce the basic mathematical tools needed for specifying requirements and programs, and for analysing algorithms.
+- To introduce the basic mathematical tools needed for specifying requirements and programs

 - Number systems and proof techniques: natural numbers, integers, rationals, real numbers, prime numbers, proof by contradiction and proof by induction.

 - Approaches to describing collections of objects: sets and set operations, unary and binary relations, properties of binary relations, partial orders and equivalence relations, inverse relations, and compositions of relations.

 - Functions: properties of functions, inverse functions and compositions of functions, the pigeonhole principle.

 - Propositional logic: syntax and construction of formulas, semantics, interpretations and truth tables, tautologies, contradictions, semantic consequence and logical equivalence

 - Combinatorics: notation for sums, products, and factorials, Binomial coefficients, counting permutations, subsets, subsequences and functions.